opendatahub-io/caikit-tgis-serving/demo/kserve/scripts/README.md

-# How to use install

-**Git clone**
+# Script-based Installation

+## Clone the repo

 ~~~
 git clone https://github.com/opendatahub-io/caikit-tgis-serving
 cd caikit-tgis-serving/demo/kserve
 ~~~

-(NOTE) If you want to use brew, please do pre-requisites before you use this script.
-- Create a credential secret
+**NOTE:** If you would like to use brew, please create a credential secret and ICSP.
-- Create ICSP

-**Set environment variable(Optional)**
+## Set the environment variables

-If below variables are not set, the script will ask it.
+If the variables below are not set, the script will ask for them.

-- Brew
+- Brew is a registry where WIP images are published.
+Please look for the desired/correct brew tag, as it changes with every build.
 ~~~
 export TARGET_OPERATOR=brew
 export BREW_TAG=554169